Actyx/Actyx/web/developer.actyx.com/docs/pond/fish-parameters/fish-id.md

 This should be a string describing what sort of thing the Fish expresses.
 It can be thought of as a namespace for the string supplied as `name`.

-An `entityType` for a Fish that represents a user might be "edge.ax.sf.User", or simply "User".
+An `entityType` for a Fish that represents a user might be "User" or "Workstation".

 A Fish does not have to represent any specific thing rooted in reality, just like classes and objects in programming don’t have to.